aakashkumar1980/apps-microservices/ABOUT_PROJECT.md

 - **Security**: API Gateway, OAuth2, Okta

 ## LOGICAL ARCHITECTURE
-The application is built on a microservices architecture comprising over 30 services, primarily developed using **Spring Boot** and **Vert.X** frameworks.
+The application is built on a microservices architecture comprising over 30 plus microservices, primarily developed using **Spring Boot** and **Vert.X** frameworks.
 All services are containerized with **Docker** and orchestrated across **Kubernetes** clusters, ensuring scalability and high availability.

 Security is enforced at the edge through an **API Gateway**, which serves as the single entry point for all external requests.